marton78/pffft/README.md

 ## The code:

+Good old C:
-Only two files, in good old C, `pffft.c` and `pffft.h`.
-The API is very very simple, just make sure that you read the comments in `pffft.h`.
+FFT API is very very simple, just make sure that you read the comments in `pffft.h`.
+Fast convolution API is also very simple, just make sure that you read the comments in `pffastconv.h`.

+C++: a simple C++ wrapper is available in `pffft.hpp`.

 This archive's source can be downloaded with git including the submodules: